Mosrod/ExtRotate/README.md

 # ExtRotate
-ExtRotate is a Blender 2.8 addon that lets you extrude and rotate a face in one step.
+ExtRotate is a Blender 2.8 addon that lets you extrude, rotate, and scale a face in one step.
 You can then hold Control R to repeat it and you can achieve great results such as many spirals and angles.